Configuring DTMF in a flow step

 function runs.
 If you want to collect the opt-out keypress before any other audio is played, override the greeting in your start

-function with an empty string. start
+function with an empty string.
+Example usage

 function runs.
 If your start